37 Harry Potter Trivia Questions [With Answers]

 Answer: Aberforth Dumbledore.

-Why it stumps people: Lead with the surname: Dumbledore.
-Your brain autocompletes to Albus.
-Madam Rosmerta runs the Three Broomsticks, which is the pub people actually remember.
-The Hog’s Head is grimy, shady, and forgettable by design.
-Its owner is Dumbledore’s brother, a character who barely speaks until Book 7.
+Why it stumps people: Say “Dumbledore” and the brain autocompletes to Albus before you can stop it.
+Madam Rosmerta runs the Three Broomsticks, the pub people actually picture.
+The Hog’s Head is grimy and shady, forgettable by design.
+Its owner is Dumbledore’s brother, who barely says a word until Book 7.

 34. What is Rita Skeeter’s secret Animagus form?
 (Hard)